Considerations Concerning the Little Group: Conclusion

 \section{Conclusion}

 Following the line of thought reviewed in this note, we conclude that there are three different ways to obtain a mass for the photon. \begin{itemize} \item One can speculate that Lorentz invariance may not be an exact symmetry of Nature~\cite{Kostelecky:2008ts}.
-Due to the intimate connection between Lorentz and gauge invariance, one may expect that Lorentz invariance will protect the photon from acquiring a mass only up to (large) length scales at which it is broken. \item The Stückelberg mechanism adds an additional degree of freedom to the theory that in a particular gauge may be interpretable as the longitudinal polarisation (in addition to the two transversal ones) of a massive vector boson, as in the case of a Proca field.
+Due to the intimate connection between Lorentz and gauge invariance, one may expect that Lorentz invariance will protect the photon from acquiring a mass only up to (large) length scales at which it is broken.
+Ref.~\cite{Bonetti:2016vrq} applies this idea to a specific scenario involving both Lorentz symmetry and supersymmetry breaking, and Ref.~\cite{Spallicci:2020diu} discusses the effects of a hypothetical photon mass from Lorentz symmetry breaking in the context of standard Cold Dark Matter cosmology with a cosmological constant ($\Lambda$CDM), challenging the paradigm of a universe with an accelerating expansion.
+Radiative corrections in a vector model with spontaneous Lorentz symmetry violation have also been addressed~\cite{Belchior:2023cbl}. \item The Stückelberg mechanism adds an additional degree of freedom to the theory that in a particular gauge may be interpretable as the longitudinal polarisation (in addition to the two transversal ones) of a massive vector boson, as in the case of a Proca field.
 There is an interesting argument~\cite{Reece:2018zvv} (resting on conjectures) that in the context of gravity the very small photon masses ($m_\gamma \lesssim 10^{-18}$~eV~\cite{Ryutov:1997zz}) consistent with observations\footnote{For a review on photon and graviton mass limits, see Ref.~\cite{Goldhaber:2008xy}.
 The effect of a finite photon mass on galactic rotation curves through the modification of plasma electrodynamics has been considered in Ref.~\cite{Ryutov:2017oeq}.} would imply an ultraviolet cutoff that is too low.
 A Stückelberg photon mass would then be ruled out. \item One can also employ the Higgs mechanism~\cite{Englert:1964et,Higgs:1964pj} in which case the longitudinal degree of freedom of the photon is provided together with an additional physical scalar degree of freedom in complete analogy with the masses of the $W$ and $Z$ bosons in the Standard Model~\cite{Weinberg:1967tq}.
 But one would face an aggravated hierarchy problem, as the small photon mass would generally not be protected to be driven to very large masses by radiative corrections. \end{itemize} The most likely way the photon may be tied to the dark matter sector would be through its mixing with a dark massive photon~\cite{Fayet:2007ua}.
 Indeed, kinetic mixing would occur at the renormalizable level, {\em i.e.\/}, in principle unsuppressed by large new physics scales.
 A variant of this scenario adds mass mixing of the dark photon with the Standard Model $Z$ boson~\cite{Davoudiasl:2012ag}.
 Unlike a dark photon, such a dark $Z$ boson could induce observable effects in atomic parity violation experiments~\cite{Safronova:2017xyt} and parity violating electron scattering~\cite{Erler:2014fqa}.